redhat-openstack/ansible-role-tripleo-image-build/README.md

-artib_dib_remove_epel             | if true, removes epel from the DIB elements tree with hostility artib_dib_workarounds             | enabled (true) by default, this causes an additional virt-customize pass specifically to massage DIB inputs for temporary workarouds artib_dib_workaround_script       | ^ the script for this
+artib_dib_remove_epel             | if true, removes epel from the DIB elements tree with hostility artib_dib_workarounds             | enabled (true) by default, this causes an additional virt-customize pass specifically to massage DIB inputs for temporary workarouds artib_dib_workaround_script       | ^ the script for this artib_repo_files                  | Repository files for injecting to images and building with them, wildcards are supported: `/tmp/repos/*repo`

 Here are the full defaults contained in defaults/main.yml.
 Note that most are internal and should not be modified.